 In order for the flat owner to sublet their entire flat, they will need to obtain a confirmation from HBD.
 Hence, do check if your flat owner has obtained HDB’s confirmation.

-A quota of 8% of flats at neighborhood level, and 11% at block level, is set for renting to non-Malaysians and non-citizens (Singapore PR or Foreigner).
+A quota of 8% of flats at the neighborhood level and 11% at the block level is set for renting to non-Malaysians and non-citizens (Singapore PR or Foreigner).
 The quota aims to help maintain a good ethnic mix in HDB estates.

 Flat owners will be able to check the quota via an e-service online.